-Filling Good was founded early in 2019 by Nelly Semaille, previously a finance manager who moved to Maidenhead the same year with her family.
+Filling Good was founded in 2019 by Nelly Semaille, previously a Finance Manager who moved to Maidenhead that year with her family.

-Filling Good started out as a pop-up store inside the Craft Coop at the Nicholson Shopping Centre.
-Opening just two days a week with a limited range of products, it proved to be a good way of meeting hundreds of local people.
-Nelly connected with several customers who were very keen on taking a more active role in the shop as it grew.
+Filling Good started out as a pop-up store in Craft Coop in the Nicholson Centre.
+Opening just two days a week with a limited range of products, it proved to be a great way of meeting hundreds of local people.
+Nelly connected with several customers who were very keen in taking a more active role as the shop grew.

-Market research in Maidenhead and other local towns, combined with customer feedback, showed that there was a market for a Zero Waste Shop.
-It was clear that more and more customers wanted to switch all the products on their shopping lists to local, eco-friendly, and ethical items.
-The Zero Waste movement is taking off nationally and Filling Good has arrived in Maidenhead at just the right moment to help people reduce their waste and buy ethically.
+Market research in Maidenhead and other local towns, combined with customer feedback, showed that there was a market for a zero waste shop.
+It was clear that more and more customers wanted to switch products on their shopping lists to local, eco-friendly, and ethical items.
+The zero waste movement was taking off nationally, and Filling Good arrived in Maidenhead at just the right moment to help people reduce their waste and buy ethically.

-The interest and enthusiasm shown by the customers and another community shop in Reading, The True Food Coop, triggered the idea of opening a co-operative in Maidenhead.
-A group of local people came together with a common goal: to create a community zero waste shop in Maidenhead, to make it easy for people who wished to live an eco-friendlier life, and to bring the community together.
+The interest and enthusiasm shown by customers and another community shop in Reading, The True Food Coop, triggered the idea of opening a not-for-profit co-operative in Maidenhead.
+A group of local people came together with a common goal: to launch a zero waste shop, to make it easy for people to live an eco-friendlier life, and to bring the community together.

-Their shared vision is to offer carefully curated products that are as eco-friendly, local, affordable, and as healthy as possible and also to provide a welcoming space for activities that raise awareness about climate change, environmental pollution, and sustainable lifestyle solutions.
+Their shared vision is to offer carefully curated products that are as eco-friendly, local, affordable, and healthy as possible.

-The volunteer Directors of Filling Good are all passionate about creating a wonderful, welcoming space that does so much more than could be expected from a ‘simple shop’.
+Our members, volunteers, and customers are all passionate about creating a wonderful, welcoming space that does so much more than could be expected from a ‘simple shop.’